awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 You can view status checks for running instances using the [describe\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html) \(AWS CLI\) command\.

-To view the status of all instances, use the following command:
+To view the status of all instances, use the following command\.

 ```
 aws ec2 describe-instance-status
 ```

-To get the status of all instances with an instance status of `impaired`, use the following command:
+To get the status of all instances with an instance status of `impaired`, use the following command\.

 ```
 aws ec2 describe-instance-status --filters Name=instance-status.status,Values=impaired
 ```

-To get the status of a single instance, use the following command:
+To get the status of a single instance, use the following command\.

 ```
 aws ec2 describe-instance-status --instance-ids i-1234567890abcdef0